gh-cli-for-education/gh-education/docs/src/practicas/tfa.md

 ## Translation: Egg to JS Compiler

-The goal is to implement a translator from Egg to JavaScript as is described in the section [Scope Analysis and Translation: Translating From Egg to JavaScript](/temas/translation/egg-2-js) of this book/site/subject.
+The goal of this proposal is to implement a translator from Egg to JavaScript as is described in the section [Scope Analysis and Translation: Translating From Egg to JavaScript](/temas/translation/egg-2-js) of this book/site/subject.
 This task implies the study and building of the  Scope Analysis stage.
 Make it as complete as possible.